google/go-cloud/wire/README.md

 In the early prototypes, Wire directives were specially formatted comments.
 This seemed appealing at first glance as this meant no compile-time or runtime impact.
 However, this unstructured approach becomes opaque to other tooling not written for Wire.
-Consider tools like [`gorename`][] or [guru][]: it would not be able to recognize references to the identifiers existing in comments without being specially modified to understand Wire's comment format.
+Tools like [`gorename`][] or [guru][] would not be able to recognize references to the identifiers existing in comments without being specially modified to understand Wire's comment format.
 By moving the references into no-op function calls, Wire interoperates seamlessly with other Go tooling.

 [`gorename`]: https://godoc.org/golang.org/x/tools/cmd/gorename